Agroforestry for Sustainable Land Management and Climate Change Mitigation

 Location: Alberta-wide

-Agriculture plays a significant role in greenhouse gas emissions, while also facing increasing pressure from extreme weather and changing conditions.
-Finding ways to produce food while protecting the land is critical to long-term sustainability.
+Agriculture is a significant contributor to greenhouse gas emissions, while also facing increasing pressure from a changing climate.
+Finding ways to produce food while protecting the environment is critical to long-term sustainability.

-Researchers at the University of Alberta have spent more than a decade developing and testing practical land management approaches that integrate trees, crops, and livestock.
-Their work focuses on agroforestry systems such as shelterbelts, hedgerows, and silvopasture, along with innovations like applying biochar to agricultural soils.
-Together, these approaches improve soil health, increase carbon storage, and reduce emissions across working landscapes.
+Researchers at the University of Alberta have spent more than a decade developing practical land management approaches that integrate trees, crops, and livestock.
+Their work focuses on agroforestry systems, such as shelterbelts and silvopasture, as well as on innovations, such as applying biochar to agricultural soils.
+Together, these approaches increase carbon storage, reduce emissions, and improve

 Across central Alberta, these systems already store nearly 700 million tonnes of carbon over 9.5 million hectares of land.
-Expanding practices like shelterbelt planting presents a significant opportunity to further increase carbon storage while strengthening the resilience and productivity of agricultural systems for generations to come.
+Expanding shelterbelt planting could increase carbon stocks by 2.3 times, generating $3.2 billion in economic value for the region and strengthening the resilience and productivity of agricultural systems for generations to come.

 VISIONARIES